-Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account recorded in the account be netted?
+Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account Will the CCP Transactions recorded in the account be netted?
+It is likely that the CCP Transactions recorded in the account will be netted.
 This means that CCP Transactions that relate to you may be netted with CCP Transactions that relate to our other clients whose CCP Transactions are recorded in the same Net Omnibus Client account.
-Transactions relating to any of our other clients.
+No CCP Transactions are likely to be netted, but should not be netted against the CCP Transactions relating to any of our other clients.
 Will the margin be calculated on a gross or net basis?
 The margin will be calculated on a net basis.
 The margin will be calculated on a gross basis.
 The margin requirement for an Individual Client Account will typically be calculated on a net basis.
-Will you have to enter into any documentation or operational arrangements directly w i t h t h e CCP?
+Will you have to enter into any documentation or operational arrangements directly with the CCP?
 You may have to enter into legal documentation to which the CCP is party.
 It is unlikely that you will have to set up any operational arrangements with the CCP directly.
 You may have to enter into legal documentation to which the CCP is a party.
 It is possible but unlikely that you will have to set up operational arrangements with the CCP directly.
 You may have to enter into legal documentation to which the CCP is a party.
 It is also possible that you will have to set up some operational arrangements with the CCP directly.
 Transit Risk Yes Yes Yes Fellow Client Risk Yes Yes No

 Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account Liquidation Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
 Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
 Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Haircut Risk Yes Yes Yes Valuation Mutualisation Risk Yes Yes No CCP Insolvency Risk Yes Yes Yes How likely it is that porting will be achieved if we default?
-There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a Net Omnibus Client account.
-There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a Gross Omnibus Client account.
-If you have satisfied all of the CCP's and back-up clearing broker's conditions, porting is more readily facilitated in the event of our default, provided that in case of our insolvency this is likely to be dependent on you having been granted a security interest or assignment of our rights against the CCP that is legally enforceable under applicable insolvency laws.
+Haircut Risk Yes Yes Yes Valuation Mutualisation Risk Yes Yes No CCP Insolvency Risk Yes Yes Yes How likely it is that porting will be achieved if we default? not be achieved in respect of positions and There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a Gross Omnibus Client account.
+If you have satisfied all of the CCP's and back- up clearing broker's conditions, porting is more readily facilitated in the event of our default, provided that in case of our insolvency this is likely to be dependent on you having been granted a security interest or assignment of our rights against the CCP that is legally enforceable under Swiss insolvency laws.
 For further risks (e.g. automatic close out; netting) that may make porting difficult or impossible to achieve see Part One C above.